WellWired Journal

 Yes.
 The basic version of ChatGPT is free to use, and it gives you full access to the core features.
 You can read our breakdown of whether ChatGPT is free for more detail on what is included.

 To sign up, you need only an email address and a password.
-No card details, no trial period, no hidden charges.
+No card details, no trial period, no hidden charges for the free tier.

 How do I get started with ChatGPT?